 Although I had been reading about homeschooling for a number of years, and knew many of the methods, I had no idea what to do with my son.
 We needed help with our education plan.
 I considered unschooling, but knew that would be a disaster for a child who needed a set schedule just to get him through the day.
 The eventual abstract nature of classical learning would have been difficult for my concrete little boy.
 There were a number of good boxed programs out there, but at that point, just looking at a workbook or worksheet made my son shut down.

 When I found Time4Learning, I knew it was the missing link we needed.
 It was comprehensive and orderly, and suited the way he thought.
 It was interactive, which he adored.
 It provided a visual picture list of the lessons he had completed and the ones he still had to complete.
 It was entertaining and mixed the visual input with the auditory in a way that helped my son integrate the two.
 This was very important.
 It was also an advantage for him to be able to see the lesson multiple times if needed.

 Another benefit of Time4Learning is that my son was able to work ahead in areas of strength, and take his time with areas of struggle without feeling “stupid” like he did in school.
 Until he started Time4Learning, we didn’t know he had any academic strengths at all!

 As he was quite computer savvy, he enjoyed and benefitted from navigating the site by himself, and by choosing which lessons he wanted to do first each day.
 The time at the Playground after his lessons were finished was a reward that he looked forward to every day.

 This child, who cried and fell apart when he was asked to do any “school”, was eager to sit down at the computer and do his Time4Learning lessons.
-These lessons complemented perfectly with the other activities we did, and I began to feel like I was giving my child an education, not forcing him to do something that was impossible.
+These lessons complemented the other activities we did perfectly, and I began to feel like I was giving my child an education, not forcing him to do something that was impossible.